Tony Hatch: Collaboration with Jackie Trent and later career

 During the 1970s, Hatch and Trent diversified into musical theatre.
 Their first project, The Card, based on Arnold Bennett's novel, with book by Keith Waterhouse and Willis Hall, ran in London's West End with Jim Dale and Millicent Martin in the lead roles.
 (Coincidentally, Petula Clark had starred in the 1952 film version with Alec Guinness.)
 An original cast album was released in 1975.
 A rewritten version of the show, starring Peter Duncan and Hayley Mills, played the Regent's Park Open Air Theatre in the 1990s and spawned a new cast album.
 The second Hatch/Trent musical was Rock Nativity, with book and lyrics by David Wood.
-Initiated and produced by Cameron Mackintosh, it first played in Newcastle.
+Initiated and produced by Cameron Mackintosh, it first played in Newcastle upon Tyne.
 An updated version of the show toured nationally in 1976 and was broadcast nationally by Scottish TV.
 A full-length concert version was recorded at the Cork Opera House for the Irish television state broadcaster RTÉ.

-In 1972, he composed the original theme to Emmerdale Farm, as well as the themes to Hadleigh and Sportsnight.
-During the 1970s Hatch was also a regular panellist on the talent show New Faces where his blunt style of assessing the contestants has proved to be a forerunner of approaches to come in later, similar series.
+In 1972, Hatch composed the original theme to Emmerdale Farm, as well as the themes to Hadleigh and Sportsnight.
+During the 1970s, he was also a regular panellist on the talent show New Faces, where his blunt style of assessing the contestants proved to be a forerunner of approaches to come in later, similar series.
 In 1975, at the request of Kerry Packer, Hatch and Trent produced the first colour musical television special in Australia.

 After completing the music score to the movie Sweeney 2 (1978), Hatch and Trent moved to Dublin, where they remained for four years, hosting their own TV series, Words And Music and It's A Musical World.
-Hatch continued to produce hit TV themes for series such as Seagull Island and Airline before moving to Australia in 1982.
-While there, the couple wrote one of their best known compositions, the theme for the TV soap opera Neighbours.
+Hatch continued to produce hit television themes for series such as Seagull Island and Airline before moving to Australia in 1982.
+While there, the couple wrote one of their best-known compositions, the theme for the television soap opera Neighbours.

 Hatch produced the Original Australian Cast Recording of the Andrew Lloyd Webber musical Cats in 1985, whilst serving as the show's production musical director.

-Hatch and Trent separated in 1995, and divorced in 2002.
-Trent died on 21 March 2015 in Menorca after a long illness.
+Hatch and Trent separated in 1995 and divorced in 2002.